-The Partnership had been developing since 2011 and in 2017 when negotiations were being made into the extension (+4 years) of the original Agreement, the Traffic Regulation Order function was taken on at no cost - previously having been a £150k p.a. subsidy.
-NEPP then added the Park Safe car, 3PR, added Park Safe Schools cameras, and a host of other work.
+The Partnership had been developing since 2011 and in 2017 when negotiations were being made into the extension (+4 years) of the original Agreement, the Traffic Regulation Order function was taken on at no cost to the County - previously having been a £150k p.a. subsidy.